Adoption of Children Act 1949

 The Adoption of Children Act 1949 (12, 13 & 14 Geo.
 6. c.
-98) was an Act of the Parliament of the United Kingdom.
+98) was an act of the Parliament of the United Kingdom.
 This legislation liberalised various rules concerning adoption.
 Placement of children for adoption came under the supervision of local authorities, while adopted children were given inheritance rights.
-In addition, the legislation also rejected the notion, implied in the Adoption of Children Act 1926, that the mother had to know the identity of the adopter if she could reasonably give consent to adoption.
-The Act instead allowed the identity of the adopter to be concealed behind a serial number.
+In addition, the legislation also rejected the notion, implied in the Adoption of Children Act 1926 (16 & 17 Geo.
+5. c.
+29), that the mother had to know the identity of the adopter if she could reasonably give consent to adoption.
+The act instead allowed the identity of the adopter to be concealed behind a serial number.
 The act was repealed on 5 November 1993.

 Scope of power to make adoption orders

 This section explains that the mother and father of an infant child have the freedom to let someone adopt their child.
 But the choice has to be reached together.
 The child to be adopted may be from Wales or England and can be adopted by parents in Britain.